- Switch firmware crashed / needs a power cycle

 Factory Reset the Switch

-Toggle the switch on and off 5 times rapidly or hold the reset button for 10 seconds depending on your model.
+Toggle the switch on and off 5 times rapidly or hold the small recessed reset button (on the side of the switch faceplate, accessible with a paperclip) for 10 seconds depending on your model.
 The LED should flash indicating reset mode.
 The switch will erase its WiFi settings and need to be set up again in the CYNC app.

 Re-add to CYNC App